-General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Landbank for non- energy minerals Landbank as of 31/12/2013, based on 10-year average sales, as follows: Igneous Rock 29.7 years Limestone^ 40 years ^ includes Rutland Sand & Gravel 8.1 years (AMR 2013/14, LCC).
+General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Landbank for non- energy minerals Landbank as of 31/12/2014, based on 10-year average sales, as follows: Crushed Rock 30 years Sand & Gravel 8.1 years (AMR 2014/15, LCC).
 Minimum landbank of 7 years for aggregate minerals.
 Appropriate landbank for other non-energy minerals.
 Landbanks at minimum levels.
-Landbank as of 31/12/2012, based on 10-year average sales, as follows: Igneous Rock 29.8 years Limestone^ 29.88 years ^ includes Rutland Sand & Gravel 8.1 years (AMR 2012/13, LCC).
+Landbank as of 31/12/2013, based on 10-year average sales, as follows: Igneous Rock 29.7 years Limestone^ 40 years ^ includes Rutland Sand & Gravel 8.1 years (AMR 2013/14, LCC).
 Maintenance of landbank requires planning permission to be sought many years in advance of minerals being extracted.
 Priority for extensions means that the infrastructure is already present but the same communities experience mineral extraction for a prolonged period (phased restoration reduces this problem).
-Waste recycling and recovery (local authority collected waste) Leicestershire local authority collected waste management 2012/13: 52.3% recycled, reused and composted; 31.5% landfilled (AMR 2012/13, LCC).
+Waste recycling and recovery (local authority collected waste) Leicestershire local authority collected waste management 2014/15: 47% recycled, reused and composted; 28.99% landfilled (AMR 2014/15, LCC).
 Leicestershire Municipal Waste Strategy set a minimum target of 50% recycling and composting by 2010.
 This target was met.
-The next target is to recycle and compost 53% by 2014/15.
+The next target was to recycle and compost 53% by 2014/15.
+This was met in 13/14 but by 14/15 the percentage recycled dropped.
 Year-on-year increases in recycling and composting rates.
-Leicestershire 11/12: 51.2% recycled, reused and composted; 32.3% landfilled (AMR 2011/12, LCC).
-Leicestershire 10/11: 51.1% recycled, reused and composted; 41.9% landfilled (AMR 2010/11, LCC).
-Leicestershire 08/09: 46.03% recycled and Currently, LACW recycling targets are being met within existing waste sites but to meet recovery targets there may be a demand for additional facilities.
+Leicestershire 13/14: 53% recycled, reused and composted; 31.4% landfilled (AMR 2013/14, LCC).
+Leicestershire 12/13: 52.3% recycled, reused and composted; 31.5% landfilled (AMR 2012/13, LCC).
+Leicestershire 11/12: 51.2% recycled, reused and There are sufficient existing waste sites to meet LACW recycling targets but to meet recovery targets there may be a demand for additional facilities.
 Increased recycling rates have been achieved, in the latter years, largely through changes to household collections rather than by new sites.
+Drop in recycling rate in 2014/15.